Definition of eider

 1 : any of several large northern sea ducks (genera Somateria and Polystica) having fine soft down that is used by the female for lining the nest —called also eider duck

-Any of several species of large diving ducks (in tribes Mergini and Somateriini) that are heavy and round-bodied, with a humped bill that produces a characteristic sloping profile.
-Eiders are the source of eiderdown, feathers that the hen plucks from her breast to line the nest and insulate her eggs.
+There are several species of large diving ducks called eiders.
+They are heavy and round-bodied, with a humped bill that produces a characteristic sloping profile.
+Eiders live in the cold far north.
+They are the source of eiderdown, feathers that the hen plucks from her breast to line her nest and insulate her eggs.
 Eiderdown is used as a warm filling for jackets, pillows, quilts, and sleeping bags.
-Hens are mottled brown, but drakes (males) are boldly patterned, with a green pigment on the head.
-Eiders live in the cold far north.
+Hens are mottled brown, but drakes (males) are boldly patterned, with green pigment on the head.

 Dutch, German, or Swedish, from Icelandic æthur, from Old Norse æthr

 : a large duck of northern seas with very soft down

 What made you want to look up eider?
 Please tell us where you read or heard it (including the quote, if possible).